IamArmanNikkhah/MinMax-TicTacToe/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6f/Minimax.svg/400px-Minimax.svg.png)

-In this project I used alpha beta pruning to enhance speed of tree search and also heuristic and seting maximum depth search increase the performance dramatically.
+In this project I used alpha beta pruning to enhance speed of tree search and also using heuristic and seting maximum depth search increase the performance dramatically.